+Learr ina "how to" Learr ıına now TO

-Learning "how to" Model high-quality oral language, recognising that spoken language underpins the development of reading and writing Discuss and analyse with expert colleagues how to teach different forms of writing by modelling planning, drafting and editing Discuss and analyse with expert colleagues how to support pupils to write fluently and legibly Clarifying "how to" Provide trainees with the opportunity to observe expert pract relevant to the subject and phase.
-Share with them how learnin remain focused and make progress.
-Discuss the resources a inform planning.
-Give trainees the opportunity to put this into p n how learning is o resources and m deconst naterials ructed to ensure pupils used and how these Building "how to" Observe expert colleagues as they model high-quality spoken language and and deliver reading writing sessions elling high-quality vocabulary Observe how ex colleagues model writing • Practice delivering shared writing/talk for writing in the classroom setting
+Model high-quality oral language, recognising that spoken language underpins the development of reading and writing

+Discuss and analyse with expert colleagues how to teach different forms of writing by modelling planning, drafting and editing

+Discuss and analyse with expert colleagues how to support pupils to write fluently and legibly

+Provide trainees with the opportunity to observe expert practitioners deliver a range of content relevant to the subject and phase.
+Share with them how learning is deconstructed to ensure pupils remain focused and make progress.
+Discuss the resources and materials used and how these inform planning.
+Give trainees the opportunity to put this into practice and reflect upon progress.

+Observe expert colleagues as they model high-quality spoken language

+Plan and deliver reading and writing sessions modelling high-quality vocabulary

+Observe how expert colleagues model shared writing

+Practice delivering shared writing/talk for writing in the classroom setting